-All Scope 1 and 2 emissions must be reported, and any exclusions justified.
+All Scope 1 and 2 emissions related to the operation of the Property must be reported, and any exclusions justified.
 In the cases where data is poor quality or missing, this is a priority area for improvement.

-All significant Scope 3 emissions must be identified.
+Scope 3 emissions related to the operation of the Property must be identified.
 The inclusion of Scope 3 emissions is encouraged but is not a requirement for certification.